 School Activity Funds

-School activity funds may be expended for purposes which contribute generally to the benefit of the students, provided expenditures are consistent with requirements set out in Accounting Procedures for Kentucky School Activity Funds.
+School activity funds may be expended for purposes which contribute generally to the benefit of the students, provided expenditures are consistent with requirements set out in Accounting Procedures for Kentucky School Activity Funds (Redbook).
 Based on a schedule developed by the Superintendent, the Board shall review the status of school activity funds at least twice each fiscal year.

 Uniform Accounting